goldmann/docker-squash/README.md

+# `docker-scripts`

-A swiss-knife tool for Docker with that could be useful for people working with Docker.
+A swiss-knife tool that could be useful for people working with Docker.

 ## Features